 126. The friction braking share coefficients were calculated using input from the PMP stakeholders.
 At first, JRC carried out an analysis based on vehicle tests performed on a chassis dynamometer over the WLTC cycle.
 The JRC methodology is based on an energy balance at the wheels level over the test cycle.
 The following effects are accounted for: vehicle resistances, internal combustion engine (ICE) motoring, electric machine (EM) energy recuperation, and, lastly, friction braking.
 The overall concept is summarized in Figure 40.
 The friction braking energy share is calculated from the other three parameters which are obtained from vehicle data during the chassis dynamometer test.
 More details about the method and the equations used are available in the TF4 – Minutes of Meeting #20.
 The c values in Table 19 have been updated in the first amendment of the GTR to reflect the correct calculation when shifting from testing on the chassis dyno to calculating the brake dyno-based c factors.
 Additionally, the vehicle category NOVC-HEV Cat.
 0 has been added to reflect mild-hybrids with battery capacity between 12-20V.
+The second amendment added fuel cell vehicles.

 Table 19